 Federal student loans have benefits and repayment options that are not available for private student loans.
-If you choose to refinance federal loans into a private loan, you will lose the federal loan benefits that go along with them.
+If you choose to refinance federal loans into a private student loan, you will lose the federal loan benefits that go along with them.
 Most federal student loans come with different options for repayment, such as income-driven repayment plans, as well as more deferment and forbearance options and loan forgiveness programs for certain borrowers.
 These vary depending on the type of federal loan.
-Federal PLUS Loans for parents do not have the same benefits as federal loans made to student borrowers.
+Federal parent PLUS loans do not have the same benefits as federal loans made to student borrowers.

 If you do not foresee any difficulty making your minimum payments and you do not intend to apply for a federal loan forgiveness program, then refinancing federal loans into a new private refinance loan may be a viable option for you.